Constance Marten and Mark Gordon: Arrest

 The couple were found and arrested in Hollingdean, Brighton, on 27 February 2023.
 They refused to respond to repeated questioning concerning the location of their missing child.

-On 1 March, their dead baby was discovered.
+On 1 March, remains of the baby (referred to legally as 'Baby A'), were discovered.
 It is believed she died weeks earlier on 9 January but the cause of death could not be ascertained.
-It was disclosed on 3 March that the child had been wrapped in a plastic bag and hidden inside a shed on an allotment near to where the couple were arrested.
+It was disclosed on 3 March that the child's body, still wearing a dirty nappy had been wrapped in a Lidl plastic bag, mixed with soil and empty beer can, and hidden inside a shed on an allotment near to where the couple were arrested.

 On 3 March, the couple appeared before Crawley Magistrates' Court, charged with gross negligence manslaughter, concealing the birth of a child and perverting the course of justice.
 During the court appearance the baby's name was revealed to be Victoria, but was subsequently referred to only as "Baby A".
 The couple were remanded in custody, pending their further appearance at Central London's Old Bailey on 31 March 2023.